 Before joining DPH, Ms. Daniels was an Assistant State Attorney with the State Attorney’s Office in Jacksonville, Florida.
 As an Assistant State Attorney, Ms. Daniels was assigned to the Sexual Assault Unit with responsibility for prosecuting sex offenses against children and women.
 She earned a bachelor’s degree in Political Science from the University of Georgia and her Juris Doctorate from the University Of Georgia School of Law.

 Ryan Deal serves as the Director, Division of Communications for the Georgia Department of Public Health (DPH).
 As the chief communications officer, Mr. Deal oversees all aspects of internal and external communications for the Department and its programs and divisions.
 His team manages all marketing and communications plans and vendors while guiding communicators in Georgia’s 18 public health districts.
 Mr. Deal most recently served in the same capacity at the Georgia Department of Community Health (DCH), which recently also housed Public Health.

 Mr. Deal joined public health in 2010 to serve as the State Public Health Risk Communicator in the Section of Emergency Preparedness and Response (EPR), managing all aspects of the Public Health/Emergency Preparedness and Response Risk Communication Program to plan, prepare for and respond to statewide disease outbreaks, natural and man-made disasters.

 Before joining the public sector, Mr. Deal worked as an Emmy Award-winning broadcast journalist with appearances on FOX News, CNN, CNN International and CBS.
 He drew on that experience to lead crisis and emergency communication teams during the H1N1 pandemic response, a national foodborne disease outbreak, and he served as a public relations and marketing consultant for a variety of Fortune 500 corporations and non-profit groups.
 Mr. Deal also served as a college instructor at East Carolina University.

 Mr. Deal earned a bachelor’s degree in Broadcast Journalism at Emerson College in Boston and recently studied Radiological Emergency Planning: Terrorism, Security, and Communication at the Harvard University School of Public Health.
-He serves as the Co-Chair of the new Georgia Alliance for Health Literacy and is the state's voting member in the CDC's National Public Health Information Coalition.
+He serves on the Board of Directors of the Georgia Alliance for Health Literacy and is the state's voting member in the CDC's National Public Health Information Coalition.

 James C. Howgate, II